 After your offer has been accepted, the sale will be completed on the date of entry agreed with the seller.

-Other fees you may need to pay now
+Other fees you might need to pay now

 - A fee for transferring the money, typically £40-£50